gregology/gregology.github.io/_posts/2020-05-14-online-retreat.md

 comments: True
 licence: Creative Commons
 categories:
-  - health
+  - personal
+tags:
   - mental health
-tags:
-  - non-travel
 ---

 I need to turn off and on again.
 An IRL retreat is out of the question so this is the DIY approach.
 Starting Saturday morning, four days, no social/news media, lots of lazy activities.